daveseff/Geppetto/README.md

 3. Drop the `--dry-run` flag when you are ready to apply changes locally.

 The CLI returns zero on success and prints a concise status line per host/action pair.
 If you provide no path argument the runner defaults to `/etc/forgeops/plan.fops`, and relative template references resolve beneath `/etc/forgeops` (or whatever directory the plan lives in).
+Each run also maintains a state file (`plan.fops.state.json` by default) so that removing a resource from the plan automatically triggers the appropriate teardown (file removal, user deletion, unmounts, etc.).
+You can override the state location via `--state-file`.

 ### Tests